Guardians of the Galaxy: Cosmic Rewind: Ride experience

 Ride vehicle at the loading platform.

-As the shuttles depart, Terrans begin making their way out of the Nova ship to enter the jumppoint in their evacuation shuttles.
+As the shuttles depart, Terrans begin making their way out of the Nova ship to enter the jump point in their evacuation shuttles.
 Peter Quill / Star-Lord and Gamora assure them that they're tracking the shuttles to meet them, while Drax and Rocket instead make pessimistic remarks about the situation.
-The Guardians wish the Terrans luck as they set off, and after crossing the jumppoint the Terrans arrive at Eson's location, where it holds the Cosmic Generator.
-Shortly after, the Guardians of the Galaxy arrive in their ship as Eson prepares to throw the Cosmic Generator towards Terra, who disregards Quill's music from the Guardians' ship as "noise".
-The Guardians then blast the Cosmic Generator from the Celestial's hands, opening another jumppoint which proceeds to suck everything in, taking them all the way back in time to the Big Bang and eventually fading into complete darkness.
-Suddenly, the evacuation shuttles are launched backwards in an explosion, and it is at this point that the vehicles begin their spinning profiles on their axis to achieve a sensation of "space travel" while the story develops around them with a randomized song selection out of six.
+The Guardians wish the Terrans luck as they set off, and after crossing the jump points the Terrans arrive at Eson's location, where it holds the Cosmic Generator.
+Shortly after, the Guardians of the Galaxy arrive in their ship as Eson prepares to throw the Cosmic Generator towards Terra, who disregards Quill's music from the Guardians' ship as "noise."
+The Guardians then blast the Cosmic Generator from the Celestial's hands, opening another jump point which proceeds to suck everything in, taking them back in time to the Big Bang until eventually fading into complete darkness.
+Suddenly, the evacuation shuttles are launched backwards in an explosion, and it is at this point that the vehicles begin spinning on their axes to achieve a sensation of "space travel."
+While the story develops around them, one of the six songs randomly selected plays.

-As the evacuation shuttles travel through multiple jumpholes along the way, the Guardians of the Galaxy engage in combat with Eson around the Terrans as they also cross multiple jumppoints.
+As the evacuation shuttles travel through multiple jumpholes along the way, the Guardians of the Galaxy engage in combat with Eson around the Terrans as they also cross multiple jump points.
 The Guardians finally lead a fleet of Nova Corp Starblasters to Eson, who manage to contain the Celestial and recover the Cosmic Generator.
-As the Guardians of the Galaxy travel far from the scene, they lead the Terrans to a final series of jumpholes that takes them to the Milky Way, then around the Moon before locking the coordinates for EPCOT and sending them back to Terra.
-As they arrive, Peter Quill welcomes the Terrans to the Guardians of the Galaxy, the rest of the team remarking amongst themselves as they disembark.
+As the Guardians of the Galaxy travel far from the scene, they lead the Terrans to a final series of jump points that take them to the Milky Way, then around the Moon before locking the coordinates for EPCOT and sending them back to Terra.
+As they arrive, Peter Quill welcomes the Terrans to the Guardians of the Galaxy.
+The rest of the team remarks amongst themselves as they disembark.

 Cast

 Actors from the Guardians of the Galaxy films reprised their roles for the attraction.
-However, Bradley Cooper and Vin Diesel, who voice Rocket and Groot, respectively in the films, were not involved in the project.
+However, Bradley Cooper and Vin Diesel, who voice Rocket and Groot in the films, respectively, were not involved in the project.
 Terry Crews plays a new character created specifically for the attraction.